aakashkh/data-patterns/_posts/python/2019-03-28-String-Interpolation-Python.md

 > 'Language - Python, Framework - Django'

-We can also handle integers within string format, without explicitly converting to string format
+* ### Handling numeric in Strings

 ```python
 Year = 2015
 Month = 12
 ```
+The following will through an error, as we can use strings and integers without conversions.

 ```python
 "Year is " + Year + ", Month is " + Month